 What does the attorney-client relationship mean to you?

 As an attorney, my job as an advocate is to explore equitable and legal arguments for my clients.
 However, I take my role as a counselor very seriously and immediately begin educating clients about their constitutional rights and the possible outcomes for their case.
-I waste no time and like to establish realistic expectations for what may or may not occur.
-Most clients feel overwhelmed after an arrest, so I use my experience to dispel the uncertainty of what may occur and how the case may unfold.
+I waste no time and like to establish realistic expectations.
+Most clients feel overwhelmed after an arrest, so I use my experience in the courtroom to dispel the uncertainty of what may or may not occur and how the case may unfold.
 I take my role as both an advocate and counselor very seriously.

 What makes you different from other attorneys?

 I invest the time, attention, and care into every case to achieve the best result possible for the client.
 I take a personal interest in the outcome of each case and the satisfaction of each client.
 I do not pass my cases to a junior attorney or an outside or contract attorney.
-The most frequent complaint by clients is poor communication, which is why my clients have my personal cell phone at their disposal day and night.
+The most frequent complaint by clients about their attorneys is poor communication, which is why my clients have my personal cell phone at their disposal day and night.
 I respond personally to all client communication and answer calls on a first name basis.
 After a court appearance, if the client's presence was not required, I personally call, text, or email each client with any developments.
 I seek to resolve my cases in a timely fashion, although if circumstances prolong a favorable result, I settle in for the long haul and refuse to let the case languish.

 What is your favorite type of case?